Norwegian Space Agency: Space Norway

 Space Norway is a related Norwegian space company that was established during 2014.
 Its mission statement is to own and/or lease space infrastructure and to make investments in space-related activities.
 While it operates as a commercial limited liability company, Space Norway is entirely owned by the Government of Norway.
 The company has been allocated a 50% stake in Kongsberg Satellite Services, which specialises in reading data from in-orbit Earth observation satellites on behalf of various satellite owners.
-In July 2019, Space Norway contracted with American companies Northrop Grumman and SpaceX to build and launch respectively its two-satellite Arctic Satellite Broadband Mission (ASBM) system, which is scheduled for launch in 2023.
+In July 2019, Space Norway contracted with American companies Northrop Grumman and SpaceX to build and launch respectively its two-satellite Arctic Satellite Broadband Mission (ASBM) system, which launched in August 2024.